Why are you constructing these new buildings around Notre Dame Stadium?

 Will there still be tours of Notre Dame Stadium during construction?

-To the extent ongoing construction will allow, we intend to continue operating Notre Dame Stadium tours throughout the construction timeline.
+To the extent ongoing construction allows, we continue to operate Notre Dame Stadium tours timeline.
 Some elements may be temporarily removed from the tour as the demands of construction dictate the availability of certain spaces.
 Nonetheless, we believe the tour experience will provide an unparalleled and historic opportunity to witness the construction of the Campus Crossroads Project from an exclusive vantage point.